To Donate is to Stand in Solidarity

 Since December 31, nearly 950 earthquakes and aftershocks have hit Puerto Rico, with some reaching as high as magnitude 5.8 and 6.4.
 Over 400 people have been forced to evacuate.
 Homes, schools, churches, and infrastructure sustained major damage.
 Thousands of families have been sleeping outdoors in makeshift shelters, in cars, or in tents, afraid that another aftershock will cause homes around them to collapse.

-Puerto Rico, is no stranger to disasters and hardship.
+Puerto Rico is no stranger to disasters and hardship.
 Hurricane Irma and Hurricane Maria, a deadly Category 5 storm, devasted the island in 2017.
-The people of the island faced wide-spread power outages, the lack of running water, food shortages, and rebuilding on a scale not before imagined.
+The island’s people faced widespread power outages, a lack of running water, food shortages, and rebuilding on a scale not before imagined.
 Catholic Charities of New York quickly mobilized to help with food, supplies, rebuilding assistance, solar panels, and much more.